Why create a diversity dashboard?

-The dashboard will allow the public to better understand the employee demographics that make up our various secretariats, agencies, and departments.
-We are proud of the strides we are making toward our workforce benchmarks -- women (48%), minorities (20.7%), persons with disabilities (12%), and veterans (7%) -- and toward becoming an employer of choice.
+The dashboards on this page will allow the public to better understand the employee demographics that make up our various secretariats, agencies, and departments.
+We are proud of the strides we are making toward our workforce benchmarks—women (49.1%), people of color (25.8%), persons with disabilities (12%), and veterans (7%)—and toward becoming an employer of choice.

-The data in this dashboard describes the workforce of Executive Branch departments.
+The data describes the workforce of executive branch departments.
 It does not include data for the Judiciary, Legislature, or the State and Community College Systems.

 How to use this tool

 This dashboard provides data about workforce diversity and opportunity in the executive branch of the Massachusetts state government.

 For best performance use Firefox, Safari, or Chrome.

 The 4 dropdown menus at the top of the dashboard allow you to filter by fiscal quarter, secretariat, department, or job category.
 When you select a secretariat in the first menu, the department menu shows only the departments in that secretariat.
 The job category filter shows job categories for the secretariats and departments you have chosen.

 Click the triangular black arrow to open a filter menu.
 Then check or uncheck boxes to filter the data.

 Click “Apply” at the bottom of the list to save your selections before moving to the next filter menu.

 You can choose multiple secretariats, departments, or job categories.
 However, you can select only one fiscal quarter at a time.
 There is no “Apply” button on the fiscal quarter filter; the dashboard saves your choice automatically.